Skip to main content

 CAPABILITY · OPS & BACK-OFFICE

-Every meeting becomes action items in your CRM before the call window closes.
+Every meeting turns into owned action items in your CRM before the call window closes.

 What it does

 Joins video calls, transcribes, extracts decisions and action items, and pushes them to your CRM and task manager.
 Sends a structured summary to attendees within minutes of the call ending.
-Works with Zoom, Meet, and Teams.
+Works with Zoom, Meet, and video meeting.

-Meetings end and the notes don't.
-That's the actual problem.
-The call wraps, everyone has a slightly different memory of what got decided, and the follow-up email — if it gets written at all — lands four hours later with half the action items missing and no owners attached.
-The things that were supposed to happen don't.
+Meetings end and the notes do not.
+That is the real problem.
+The call wraps, everyone walks away with a slightly different memory of what got decided, and the follow-up email, if anyone writes it, lands four hours later with half the action items missing and no owners attached.
+The things that were supposed to happen do not.
 The decisions made in the room die in someone's inbox by Thursday.

-The build works like this.
-A bot joins your Zoom, Google Meet, or Microsoft Teams call — no human note-taker required.
-It records and transcribes in real time, then runs the transcript through a structured extraction pass: what was decided, what was assigned, who owns it, and what the deadline is.
-Owners get matched to your existing contact records in HubSpot or your CRM, so action items don't just float — they attach to a person with a name and an email.
-Tasks push directly into Asana, Notion, or Linear with the right assignee and due date already set.
-A formatted follow-up summary goes out to attendees within minutes of the call ending, not hours.
+Here is how the build works.
+A bot joins your Zoom, Google Meet, or video meeting call, so no human has to sit there typing.
+It records and transcribes live, then runs the transcript through a structured extraction pass: what got decided, what got assigned, who owns it, and when it is due.
+Owners get matched to your existing contact records in HubSpot or your CRM, so action items do not float free.
+They attach to a person with a name and an email.
+Tasks push straight into Asana, knowledge workspace, or Linear with the right assignee and due date already set.
+A formatted follow-up summary goes to attendees within minutes of the call ending, not hours.

-For confidential executive sessions — board calls, partner-only reviews, anything where not everyone on the calendar should see the full transcript — the build supports session segmentation.
-You flag the exec-only portion at the start, and those segments produce a separate summary routed only to the attendees present in that window.
-The main follow-up the broader team receives doesn't contain what wasn't meant for them.
+Confidential executive sessions get their own track.
+For board calls, partner-only reviews, anything where not everyone on the invite should see the full transcript, the build supports session segmentation.
+You flag the exec-only portion at the start, and those segments produce a separate summary routed only to the people present in that window.
+The follow-up the broader team receives never contains what was not meant for them.

-The accountability layer is where most teams feel the real change.
-When every meeting produces a written record of who said they'd do what by when, and that record lands in the project tool the team already uses, follow-through stops being a cultural ask and starts being a structural default.
-The action item either shows up completed or it shows up late — and either way, it shows up.
-Golden Horizons builds the integration to match your specific stack rather than asking you to change the tools you already use.
+The accountability layer is where most teams feel the change.
+Once every meeting produces a written record of who said they would do what by when, and that record lands in the project tool the team already lives in, follow-through stops being a culture ask and becomes a structural default.
+The action item either shows up done or it shows up late, and either way it shows up.
+Golden Horizons builds the integration to fit your stack rather than asking you to swap the tools you already use.

 Use cases

-• Consulting firm runs weekly client status calls — bot transcribes, extracts open items with client-side and internal owners, and pushes tasks into Asana with due dates before the next internal standup.
+• A consulting firm runs weekly client status calls.
+The bot transcribes, extracts open items with client-side and internal owners, and pushes tasks into Asana with due dates before the next internal standup.

-• Private equity portfolio company holds monthly board meetings — exec session segments route to a board-only summary while the standard operations recap goes to the broader leadership team.
+• A private equity portfolio company holds monthly board meetings.
+Exec session segments route to a board-only summary while the standard operations recap goes to the broader leadership team.

-• Sales team's discovery calls sync extracted prospect pain points and next steps directly into HubSpot deal records, so reps leave the call with their CRM already updated.
+• A sales team's discovery calls sync extracted prospect pain points and next steps straight into HubSpot deal records, so reps leave the call with their CRM already updated.

-• Property management company holds weekly maintenance coordination calls — action items assign to the right vendor or staff member in their project tool with the property address tagged.
+• A property management company runs weekly maintenance coordination calls.
+Action items assign to the right vendor or staff member in their project tool with the property address tagged.

-• Government contractor's weekly program review produces a compliance-ready written record of decisions and assigned owners, filed automatically to the project folder in SharePoint.
+• A regulated business's weekly program review produces a compliance-ready written record of decisions and assigned owners, filed automatically to the project folder in document repository.

-• Accounting firm's client planning calls extract tax deadlines and document requests into a client-specific Notion tracker, reducing the back-and-forth on what was agreed.
+• An accounting firm's client planning calls pull tax deadlines and document requests into a client-specific knowledge workspace tracker, cutting the back-and-forth over what was agreed.

 What’s included